 2. Technical round

-• What to expect: Tests or interview that assess your professional knowledge and problem-solving skill.
+• What to expect: Tests or an interview that assess your professional knowledge and problem-solving skills.

 • How to prepare: